Vyper-Terminal/vyper-js/README.md

 ![Vyper](https://images.vyper.trade/0000/vyper-header)

 A TypeScript SDK for interacting with the [Vyper API](https://build.vyper.trade/).
-This library allows developers to integrate Vyper's http and websocket api into their Python applications with ease.
+This library allows developers to integrate Vyper's http and websocket api into their TypeScript applications with ease.

 ## Table of Contents